gh-lenny/gh-lenny/README.md

 ## Hi there everyone.
-I'm lenny, I'm just a chill guy on github.
+I'm lenny but you can call me Leo, I'm just a chill guy on github.

 - C++
 <!--